homeschool preschool or kindergarten I totally and firmly believe that

-For many homeschool preschool or kindergarten boys the best thing you can do is the following:
+For many homeschool preschool or kindergarten boys the best thing you can do is talk to him!
+Seriously. your

 When you are driving down the road... tell them when you see something interesting.
 Point out how you always turn at the blue house when you go to the grocery store.
 Or get excited with him and holler 'here comes a train!'